apenlor/apenlor.github.io/_posts/2023-07-23-pactflow-on-premise-sso-configuration.md

 - name: PACTFLOW_SAML_LAST_NAME_ATTRIBUTE
   value: 'http://schemas.xmlsoap.org/ws/2005/05/identity/claims/surname'
 ```
 - <a href="https://docs.pactflow.io/docs/on-premises/environment-variables/#pactflow_saml_issuer">PACTFLOW_SAML_ISSUER</a>: This is just an id for your application.
-It’s used to identify your application on the IdP side.
+It's used to identify your application on the IdP side.
 It should be unique.
 From our side, to keep it simple, we tend to use the PactFlow DNS/FQDN.
 - <a href="https://docs.pactflow.io/docs/on-premises/environment-variables#pactflow_saml_idp_name" target="_blank">PACTFLOW_SAML_IDP_NAME</a>: This is the text that will be used as a link to the IdP SSO URL on the login page.
 We tend to use just *"SSO Login"* text because many developers will not even know they are relying on Azure AD or Ping for the login process.

 - <a href="https://docs.pactflow.io/docs/on-premises/environment-variables/#pactflow_saml_idp_metadata_url" target="_blank">PACTFLOW_SAML_IDP_METADATA_URL</a>: This should theoretically point to the metadata URL published by the IdP provider.
 That will be shared by the IdP once PactFlow is configured as SP.
-In our case, we don’t have this information yet so we should include a fake URL.
+In our case, we don't have this information yet so we should include a fake URL.
 - <a href="https://docs.pactflow.io/docs/on-premises/environment-variables/#pactflow_saml_idp_id_attribute" target="_blank">PACTFLOW_SAML_XXX_ATTRIBUTE</a>: List of attributes required by PactFlow to map the user information when creating users in its own database.
 The values of these fields should be agreed upon with the IdP provider, they are responsible for specifying the attribute value where you should gather that information.
 In the example, we put some typical values from Azure AD.
 You may have this information at this point, or not, just keep in mind that you should update them if you didn't set the correct values at this moment.

 Having this minimum SAML SSO information fulfilled, PactFlow should be able to start up.
 Nobody will be able to log in, but we will have available the metadata.xml in the following URL: ```https://<your PactFlow host>/auth/saml/metadata```